nxp-imx/meta-nxp-connectivity/README.md

 Then, install the Yocto SDK, by running the SDK installation script with root permission:

-    # For i.MX8M Mini EVK, i.MX93 EVK and i.MX8ULP EVK:
+    # For i.MX8M Mini EVK, i.MX93 EVK, i.MX8ULP EVK and i.MX91 EVK:
     $ sudo tmp/deploy/sdk/fsl-imx-xwayland-glibc-x86_64-imx-image-multimedia-armv8a-imx8n9-sdk-toolchain-6.6-scarthgap.sh

     # For i.MX6ULL EVK
     $ sudo tmp/deploy/sdk/fsl-imx-xwayland-glibc-x86_64-imx-image-multimedia-cortexa7t2hf-neon-imx6ullevk-toolchain-6.6-scarthgap.sh

 The SDK installation directory will be prompted during the SDK installation; user can specify the installation directory, or keep the default one \${/opt/fsl-imx-xwayland/}.
-___Please use board specific paths if you need to build the SDK for several boards EVK; for exmaple, you can use /opt/fsl-imx-xwayland/6.6-scarthgap-imx8n9 for i.MX8M Mini EVK SDK, i.MX93 EVK SDK and i.MX8ULP EVK, /opt/fsl-imx-xwayland/6.6-scarthgap-imx6ull for i.MX6ULL EVK.___
+___Please use board specific paths if you need to build the SDK for several boards EVK; for exmaple, you can use /opt/fsl-imx-xwayland/6.6-scarthgap-imx8n9 for i.MX8M Mini EVK SDK, i.MX93 EVK SDK, i.MX8ULP EVK and i.MX91 EVK, /opt/fsl-imx-xwayland/6.6-scarthgap-imx6ull for i.MX6ULL EVK.___

     NXP i.MX Release Distro SDK installer version 6.6-scarthgap
     ============================================================